In this article I review 20 of the top protein bars without artificial sweeteners currently on the market.

 Product purity

-My subjective viewpoint based on how clean the ingredients are.
+My subjective viewpoint based on how clean the ingredients are, & we’ll look at what all of those ingredients are a little later.

 Protein content